Up to 60% off sofas & mattresses — limited‑time deals.

 • Apartment-to-apartment couch relocations

-• Tight stairs, narrow corridors, awkward turns
+• Tight stairs, narrow corridors, and awkward turns

-• Heavier couches where DIY risks damage
+• Heavier couches where DIY handling risks damage

 Where it falls short